Skip to main content

 Geology

-The park's geology is dominated by the Barisan Mountains, featuring active volcanoes, including Mount Kerinci, Sumatra's highest peak at 3,805 meters.
-The landscape was formed through intense volcanic activity and tectonic movements, resulting in diverse geological features including hot springs, crater lakes, and steep valleys.
+The park's geology is dominated by the Barisan Mountains, featuring more than five active volcanoes, including Mount Kerinci, Sumatra's highest peak at 3,805 meters.
+[1] The landscape was formed through intense volcanic activity and tectonic movements, resulting in diverse geological features including hot springs, crater lakes, and steep valleys.
 The park contains various soil types, from volcanic ash deposits to rich alluvial soils in the lowlands.
 Several active fault lines run through the park, contributing to its dynamic geological character and frequent seismic activity.

 Climate And Weather